By Robert Schrader | Published on February 3, 2026

-To compound the cold, traveling to Russia from the U.S. had left me beyond jet-lagged, though the dazzling lights all around motivated me to stay awake.
+The best way to start this personalized travel guide is to admit that, to compound the cold, traveling to Russia from the U.S. had left me beyond jet-lagged.
+Much to my surprise, the dazzling lights all around motivated me to stay awake.
 The contrast between Russia's somber history and the cheery Christmas colors left me in awe.
-On my left was Lenin's tomb underneath the towers of the Kremlin, but on my right, Christmas lights still shined over the ornate facade of the GUM department store.
+On my left was Lenin's tomb underneath the towers of the Kremlin; on my right, Christmas lights still shone over the ornate facade of the GUM department store.

 Visit Christmas Markets in Russia's Red Square, Moscow